metascraper/metascraper/README.md

 Metascraper is designed with one principal in mind - reducing redundant code in javascript apps.
 Using Metascraper will automate the code needed for the common needs of most apps.

 ### Highlights:
-  - Easy to use, minimal setup, and blazingly fast.
+  - Easy to use, zero setup, and blazingly fast.
 Reference the script on your page and immediately start using Metascraper.

   - Routing, Services, Components, and SPAs that result in overly complex folder structures have been eliminated.